Ryan Rowland-Smith: Post-playing career

 Rowland-Smith became a baseball television analyst for Root Sports Northwest, appearing on the pre- and post-game shows for Seattle Mariners broadcasts starting in 2017.
 He is also a baseball radio analyst for ESPN710 Seattle, appearing on Mariners post-game shows.
 He was also an analyst for the 2023 World Baseball Classic qualification event.
 Rowland-Smith said that baseball and talking were the two things he enjoyed doing the most; thus, being a commentator was the perfect occupation for him.
+In 2024, he became an MLB Network analyst and started a podcast about baseball called The Top Step.
+He became a regular television color commentator for Mariners broadcasts in 2025, one of several announcers replacing Mike Blowers.

-He and fellow Australian ballplayer Trent Oeltjen co-founded NxtGen Baseball, a training camp for young baseball players.
+Rowland-Smith and fellow Australian ballplayer Trent Oeltjen co-founded NxtGen Baseball, a training camp for young baseball players.

 Personal life

 Rowland-Smith's grandfather was a former New South Wales minister for sport and recreation.
 His older sister, Rhiannon, is a competitive surfer.
 While surfing is not his profession, Rowland-Smith avidly pursues it as a hobby.

 Rowland-Smith was married in 2013 to American actress Amanda Aardsma, the sister of his former teammate David Aardsma.
-He became friends with Griffey Jr., victim of his first major league strikeout, who attended Rowland-Smith's wedding in 2013.
+He became friends with Ken Griffey Jr., victim of his first major league strikeout, who attended Rowland-Smith's wedding in 2013.

 Rowland-Smith is the first player with a hyphenated last name ever to appear in a major league game.
 During his career, he maintained his own blog to keep up with fans.
 He was also, in 2009, the only Mariner known to maintain a Twitter account.
 Rowland-Smith helped the Mariners host a forum on the use of social media in 2009.

 In June 2019, Rowland-Smith appeared on the television show American Ninja Warrior in the Seattle Qualifying Round.
 He said of the opportunity, "I know the minute I step out to the steps, if I don’t finish it, I’ll say, ‘OK, I want another shot at this until I do finish it.’
 But at the very least, I want to enjoy it and embrace it.
-I’ve gotten messages from people in that ninja community and it’s so awesome. … I want to get the most of that experience."
+I’ve gotten messages from people in that ninja community and it's so awesome. ...
+I want to get the most of that experience."